-This person's care team at Group Health can help you through some of the challenges.
+This person's care team at Kaiser Permanente can help you through some of the challenges.
 Learning about the illness and symptoms to watch for can also help you prepare for what's to come as this condition gets worse.

 The following symptoms may develop or get worse as the illness progresses:

 There is no cure for dementia, but there are medicines that might help with symptoms.
 If your loved one takes medicine for dementia, watch for side effects and make sure the person goes to all follow-up appointments for care.
 Side effects of certain dementia medicines include nausea, diarrhea and trouble with sleep.

 As a caregiver, you may feel overwhelmed, resentful, or scared about how to manage during this difficult time.
 All of these feelings are natural.

 Try to include your loved one in making decisions about his or her care as much as possible.
 This will take some of the burden off you and help the other person feel some independence.

 Remember to take care of yourself.
 It might feel like you can't take time away from your caregiving role, but it's important to take care of yourself and make sure your needs are met.
 Take time to relax and do the things you enjoy.
 Ask for help from family members, friends, and neighbors in whose care you can leave your loved one.
 There are also services available that provide daytime care so you can have time for yourself.

 Help is available to remove some of the burden of being a caregiver.
 These resources can help you take care of your loved one and yourself.

 Local chapters can provide core services to families and professionals, including information and referral, support groups, care consultation, education and safety services.
 You may request print materials on various topics including caregiver stress, how to manage common behaviors in dementia, and a guide for respite care.